About the Online Environment

 You don’t need to be an expert in computers, but it is helpful if you are comfortable using the Internet and social networking sites, like Facebook, and know basic word processing and streaming video.
 Our technical support team is always available to answer your computer-related questions and provide assistance with technical issues.
 New students also receive special support during an extensive orientation prior to starting classes.

 Hardware and software requirements include Windows XP or Vista; Mac OSX, 1 Gig of Ram; 100MB of hard drive space, high speed internet (DSL or Cable) is strongly recommended.

-Yes, a web camera is highly recommended.
-Most professors use web cameras to connect with and see their students.
-A camera will enhance your interaction with faculty and fellow classmates.
+Yes, a web camera is required.
+A webcam will enhance your interaction with faculty and fellow classmates.